harshbg/PUBG-Game-Data-Analysis/README.md

   * How do we catch the cheaters in the game?
   * How does the weapon acquisition strategy differ for players in different clusters?

-The answers to the questionscan be found in the [report](https://github.com/harshbg/PUBG/blob/master/Big%20Data%20Project%20-%20Group%207-%20Final.pdf).
+The answers to the questions can be found in the [report](https://github.com/harshbg/PUBG/blob/master/Big%20Data%20Project%20-%20Group%207-%20Final.pdf).

 ## Status
 Project is: _finished_

 ## Contact
-Created by me and my teammates [Siddharth Oza](https://github.com/siddharthoza) and [Devarsh Patel]().
+Created by me and my teammates [Siddharth Oza](https://github.com/siddharthoza) and [Devarsh Patel](https://github.com/Devarsh-UTD).

 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on <a href="hello@gupta-harsh.com" target="_blank">email</a>,